ElvenTools/elven-tools-website/src/docs/sc-endpoints.md

 - [Smart Contract transaction](https://github.com/ElrondNetwork/elrond-sdk-erdjs#creating-smart-contract-transactions)
 - [Smart Contract query](https://github.com/ElrondNetwork/elrond-sdk-erdjs#querying-smart-contracts)

-There will be also fully functional landing page which will use it.

 You can also check the [elven-tools-cli](https://github.com/ElvenTools/elven-tools-cli) source code, where I also used the erdjs SDK.

-With the landing page, you will get all of these as components.

 Check the examples for `erdpy`: